-OOP is a programming paradigm that is simply not based on methods, procedures or functions but is more focused upon objects.
+OOP is a programming paradigm that is simply not based on methods, procedures, or functions but is more focused on objects.
 OOPS integrates inheritance and polymorphism features into programming and allows code and data to be bound together.

-The three main fundamental Object-Oriented principles can be pinpointed down to inheritance, encapsulation and polymorphism.
-These three are undoubtedly the main functions of OOLs or Object-Oriented languages.
-The ways these principles are implemented depending on the language.
+The five fundamental Object-Oriented concepts can be pinpointed down to classes/objects, encapsulation, polymorphism, inheritance, and interface/methods.
+These five are undoubtedly the main functions of OOLs or Object-Oriented languages.
+The ways these principles are implemented depends on the language.

-OOPs interview questions and answers help candidates prepare for OOPS basic interview questions and instances thrown at them.
-One must have a good understanding of OOPS concepts for interviews and practise programming in languages such as Java and C++.
+OOPs, interview questions, and answers help candidates prepare for OOPS basic interview questions and instances thrown at them.
+One must have a good understanding of OOPS concepts for interviews and practice programming in languages such as Java and C++.

 OOPs, interview questions generally revolve around the important features of OOP and cover OOPS programming questions; thus, one must have a good foundation of OOP for interviews.